rppicomidi/pico-usb-midi-processor/README.md

 use a the Left button or Right button to choose the parameter to increment or decrement.

+If a processor setting has two number fields in it, you can navigate between the fields using the left and right buttons.

-Once you start editing presets, the home screen will show Preset:1[M] or similar.
-The "[M]" means that the current preset has been modified.
-If you want to save it, highlight the Preset:1[M] line on the home screen and press Enter.
+Once you start editing presets, the home screen will show `Preset:1[M]` or similar.
+The `[M]` means that the current preset has been modified.
+If you want to save it, highlight the `Preset:1[M]` line on the home screen and press Enter.
 You will see the Preset screen

 ```